 If you love fruit compotes, like me, you should check out my favorite blueberry compote recipe.
-It's the best topping for Belgian protein waffles, buttermilk waffles or my wild blueberry matcha protein pancakes!!
+It's the best topping for Belgian protein waffles, buttermilk waffles, or my wild blueberry matcha protein pancakes!!

+This Dairy-Free Lemon Mousse with Easy Raspberry Compote is a guilt-free treat that tastes like a decadent splurge.
 Which flavor would you try first?
 At only 330 or fewer calories for the entire pint, what are you waiting for?! 😉

 Want a bite?!

 Tag me on Instagram @ameessavorydish if you give it a try or come up with your own amazing creation!
 I'd love to know what you think!